last updated May 22, 2020

 The South Central Ontario Region Economic Development Corporation - SCOR - has compiled a lengthy list of resources for businesses and farms (presented in Google Docs).

-Canadian Emergency REsponse Benefit
+Canadian Emergency Response Benefit

 If you have stopped working because of COVID-19, the Canada Emergency Response Benefit (CERB) may provide you with temporary income support.

-Local Business Survey
+Local Business Surveys

 In an effort to monitor the progression of COVID-19 on local businesses, Middlesex County Economic Development is seeking your assistance in providing high level reporting so that they can advocate on your behalf with all levels of government.
+Survey links and results will be shared here as they become available.

 Please see documents from Invest Middlesex and SCOR for complete listings of support.
 The following are new and/or additional initiatives you may want to explore.